bobb-Rob/Crypto-Hub/README.md

 # Project Name :  Crypto-Hub App

->[Crypto-Hub](https://crypto-hub-247.netlify.app/) is a web application that provides detailed information about the top 100 most used cryptocurrencies in the worlds.
+>[Crypto-Hub](https://crypto-hub-247.netlify.app/) is a web-based platform designed to offer exhaustive insights into the world’s top 100 most widely adopted cryptocurrencies, inclusive of comprehensive details about their respective features, market indicators, and other relevant statistics.

 ## Screen Shots
 #### Home Page